wwpass/wwpass-frontend/README.md

     - `wwp_ticket`: ticket used for authentication
     - `wwp_status` and `wwp_reason`: always `200`, `"OK"` for successful authentications
  - `ppx`: *OPTIONAL* Alternative prefix for `callbackURL` parameters.
 Defaults to `wwp_`
+ - `forcePasskeyButton`: *OPTIONAL* Always show a button for hardware PassKey authentication.
+If set to `true` (default for backward compatibility), the button will be always shown.
+If set to `false` (recommended), the button will only be shown if any means to communicate with a passKey is detected (WWPass Extention or NPAPI plugin)

 ## Support